Stock market today: Tokyo wins, most global markets closed - ExBulletin

 Stocks rose in Tokyo and Sydney on Monday as most global markets were closed for the May Day holiday.

-The traditional Labor Day holiday around the world limited initial global market reactions to the Federal Deposit Insurance Corp announcement. that regulators had seized the troubled First Republic Bank and would sell its assets to JPMorgan Chase Bank.
+The traditional Labor Day holiday around the world limited initial global market reactions to the Federal Deposit Insurance Corp announcement. that regulators had seized First Republic Bank in trouble and will sell its assets to JPMorgan Chase Bank.

 San Francisco-based First Republic was seen as probably the weakest link in an industry strained by soaring interest rates, due to its high volume of uninsured deposits and exposure to low interest rate.
 It would be the third midsize lender to fail in two months after Silicon Valley Bank collapsed in early March.